Table of Contents

-Individually Billed Accounts are issued to servicemembers for travel and travel-related expenses, and with these types of cards, the servicemember is responsible for settling the account.
+Individually Billed Accounts are issued to service members for travel and travel-related expenses.
+With these types of cards, the service member is responsible for settling the account.

-The Standard card options within this category are typically issued to those with a 660 or higher credit score and have a credit limit of $7,500.
+According to the DoD, the Standard card options within this category are typically issued to those with a 660 or higher credit score.
+They have a credit limit of $7,500.

 In contrast, the Restricted card option is issued to those with lower credit scores (500-659) and has a lower credit limit of $4,000.
-Restricted government charge cards are closely monitored and sometimes deactivated during periods when travel has not been approved.
+Restricted government charge cards are closely monitored.
+They are sometimes deactivated during periods when travel has not been approved.

 Centrally Billed Accounts (CBAs)